saifulazad/bdjobs-scraping/README.md

 # bdjobs-scraping
 ##Introduction
 Scraping is a hot topic now a days.
-This is a demo about my scpaing skill.We are trying to do scraping all currernt job from bdjobs.com .
-Our main goal scrape all data about current job and analysis them.
+This is a demo about my scraping skill. [bdjobs](http://jobs.bdjobs.com/jobsearch.asp?fcatId=8) is the largest job posting site in Bangladesh.
+We are only concern on IT related jobs.

 ##How does it work:

-After running that *BDjobs_click.py* you will see many links at link.txt file.
-Yes those are the links we have collected from that page.
+After running that `BDjobs_click.py`.

+* We are using selenium to automate the scraping process.

+* Selenium will click the page one by one and pass the page to Beautifulsoup.

+* Beautifulsoup will extact the urls from the pages.

+* After extracting the url (job details page link) we pass that link to requests.

+* By using requests module we fetch the job details page.

+* After getting page we parse it and extact all useful info from that page.

 ##Libararies and language used in this project
 * python 3.X